NORACL: Neurogenesis for Oracle-free Resource-Adaptive Continual Learning: Discussion Conclusion

 In summary, we identify the oracle architecture problem as a central cause of the stability-plasticity dilemma and show that smart, on-demand neurogenesis offers a principled way to address it.
 More broadly, our results suggest that continual learning systems should adapt not only their parameters, but also their capacity.
 In this sense, \gls{noracl} provides a concrete step toward pushing the stability-plasticity Pareto frontier of continual learning.

 \paragraph{Limitations and future work:} \gls{noracl} is currently formulated for fully-connected \gls{mlp} architectures.
-Extending it to convolutional or attention-based models, where growth means adding filters or attention heads rather than neurons, is conceptually straightforward (the \gls{ed} and Fisher signals generalize naturally to feature maps) but requires extensive engineering and validation on benchmarks beyond MNIST.
-We view the present work as establishing the \emph{principle} that joint spectral-and-plasticity gating resolves the oracle architecture problem and that scaling to richer architectures is the natural next step.
-Additionally, our evaluation deliberately uses small networks ($32$--$64$ neurons), because the oracle architecture problem and the associated loss of plasticity are most acute in the capacity-constrained regime.
+Extending it to convolutional or attention-based models, where growth means adding filters or attention heads rather than neurons, i3s conceptually straightforward (the \gls{ed} and Fisher signals generalize naturally to feature maps) but requires extensive engineering and validation on benchmarks beyond MNIST and CIFAR-10.
+We view the present work as establishing the \emph{principle} that joint spectral-and-plasticity gating resolves the oracle architecture problem and that scaling to richer architectures, such as convolutional neural networks, is the natural next step.
+Additionally, our evaluation deliberately uses small- and medium-sized networks, because the oracle architecture problem and the associated loss of plasticity are most acute in the capacity-constrained regime.
 In larger networks, plasticity exhaustion still occurs but over longer task horizons~\citep{mirzadeh2022wide}, making it harder to expose at MNIST scale.